boanlab/SentryFlow/docs/Getting_Started.md

 >
 > 3.Restart all deployments in those namespaces
 >
-> This patching adds automatically
+> These patchings are added automatically

 ## Make Numbat Pod